top of page

 happy microbes

 Classed as acidophiles, these organisms not only tolerate, but require acidic conditions for their growth.
-Certain species within the Acidophillium genus live in environments with a pH as low as 1.0, a very strong acid.
+Certain species within the Acidophillium genus live in environments with a pH as low as 1.0, a super strong acid.

 fresh sewer water